-He recently beat him 6-1, 6-3 in the quarterfinals of the Erste Bank Open in Vienna, but this was a very different match and thoroughly contested by the big-serving American.
+He recently beat Isner 6-1, 6-3 in the quarterfinals of the Erste Bank Open in Vienna, but this was a very different match and thoroughly contested by the big-serving American.

 Using 18 aces and hitting plenty of inside-out winners on his massive forehand, Isner generated considerable pressure.

-But he was also erratic, wasting two break points in the seventh game of the match.
+But he was also erratic, wasting six break points overall.

-But in a rare dip, Murray double-faulted during the tiebreak and Isner profited to take the set.
+But in a rare dip, Murray double-faulted during the tiebreaker and Isner profited to take the set.